 We recommend delaying some medications during Covid-19 vaccination (including when you receive a booster).

-Here is a list of medicines that we recommend that you stop briefly while receiving Covid-19 vaccination:
+Here is a list of medicines that we recommend that you stop briefly while receiving any vaccine, including the Covid-19 vaccine and the flu vaccine:

 Methotrexate – Hold (do not take) methotrexate for 7 days after each vaccine dose.
 You can resume taking methotrexate on day 8 after each vaccine dose.
 You do not need to stop methotrexate before you receive either vaccine dose.